 Interest-bearing loans and borrowings are initially recognised at the fair value of the consideration received, less directly attributable transaction costs.
 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the effective interest method.
-Fees paid on the establishment of loan facilities are included as part of the carrying amount of the interestbearing loans and borrowings.
-Interest-bearing loans and borrowings are classified as current liabilities, unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after balance sheet date.
+Fees paid on the establishment of loan facilities are included as part of the carrying amount of the interest-bearing loans and borrowings are classified as current liabilities, unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after balance sheet date.